First rule of thumb for mini getaways?

 We skipped the broiled salmon and the broiled tilapia and instead took advantage of their salad bar & French onion soup that, per the waitress, is soo good that sometimes she takes it home and then brings it back the next morning.
 She didn’t explain if she eats what she takes home or just sits next to it and smells it before bringing it back, but we tried not to think about it too much.
 She changed topics quickly anyway and asked us if she smelled like garlic.
 Still, she was no Stacey, and for that we were grateful.

 After a low key night, we woke up bright and early for breakfast on the porch, followed by market hopping of the flea and farmer varieties.

 Along with a bottle of local wine for later that night, my favorite purchase of the day was a $1 vintage globe.
 Though there’s no copyright date, we were able to narrow it down to the 70/80s based on Zaire and East and West Germany.

 By the time we got back to the house, it had warmed up enough to strap on our water shoes and head down to the “crick.”
 I’d like to point out that though the homeowners affectionately call this a “crick,” I put it in the category of “Raging River of Death,” as there are rapids and I have mystery cuts and bruises all over my legs and feet.

 We spent the afternoon splashing around, beers in hand, followed by a waterside barbecue, mid-day naps, and movie watching.
 Perfection.

 As always, we staved off our Sunday depression by extending our trip as long as possible, with a stop at the Warwick Winery for lunch and a bottle of their famous hard cider.

 But still, worth it.

-The weekend was capped off with pinkberry and pug snuggling on the couch, and here we are: back at Monday.
+Our little country weekend was capped off back in the city, with pinkberry and pug snuggling on the couch.
+And here we are: back at Monday.
 Sigh.